July 2018 is the month chosen by the sweetest Swedish couple I know, to get married in their beloved Italy.

 Italy has many places that can give the same charm and magical atmosphere as something very exclusive in your homeland.
 Italian weddings are not as expensive as people might think.
 Swedish couples have in fact the opportunity to enjoy a wedding in a stunning location in Italy, for half price or less compared to a local one.
 This is possible, by the fact that many restaurants or catering company provide only Italian food and local wines, therefore cutting incredible expensive transport costs.
 Labor work in general in Italy is still not as well paid as in other countries, therefore all the people working for you at the day of your wedding will not increase your final bill.
 However, service is still a profession we value as important as many others, so you will be treated really good by any staff at your wedding.
 The value for what you get compared to other countries, it cannot be compared.

 Not only the lower costs, it is the reason that attracts every year many happy couples to Italy.
-The stunning scenarios, unique locations, the history, the long summers and mild spring/autumns (usually 24-25 degrees in March, September and October) allowing to get married in lower seasons, they are incredible landmarks of this fascinating and enchanting country.
-So why not combining an incredible occasion like your wedding day with a breathtaking location and perhaps a holiday for you and your guest?
+The stunning scenarios, unique locations, the long summers and mild spring/autumns (usually 24-25 degrees already in March, September and October) which allow to have an outdoor reception in lower seasons, they are very important factors too.

-Add to the most important day of your life en extra charm and an incredible `wow factor` for all your family and friends in beautiful Italy!
+Add to the most important day of your life en extra charm for you and all your guests, in beautiful Italy!

 Author: Claudia Ambrosi